Why Feedback Cultures Fail — and What Systems Need Instead

 Coherent systems protect feedback providers from hidden consequences.

-4) Integration time
+4) Integration Time

 Feedback is not useful when a system is overloaded.